leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-1.md

 ## Points of Contact

-This document and the software it describes are provided by LeanSwift Solutions Inc. For additional information regarding support, licensing, functionality etc. please contact LeanSwift Solutions Inc. via contact form at [http://www.leanswift.com](http://www.leanswift.com/)or email info@leanswift.com
+This document and the software it describes are provided by LeanSwift Solutions Inc. For additional information regarding support, licensing, functionality etc. please contact LeanSwift Solutions Inc. via contact form at [http://www.leanswift.com](http://www.leanswift.com/) or email info@leanswift.com

 [Go to Top](#table-of-contents)